Welcome to Church Elm Lane Medical Practice

 Getting food and medicine

-Stay at home for 14 days after arriving from other countries, and avoid public places.
+Stay at home or quarantine in a hotel by following the Government Guidelines for 14 days after arriving from other countries, and avoid going to public places.
 Ask a friend, family member or delivery services to carry out errands on your behalf.

 Taking children to school

-Stay at home for 14 days after arriving from other countries, and avoid public places.
+Stay at home after arriving from other countries and seek advice by calling 119 or from the Government website and avoid public places.
 Ask a friend or family member to take your children to school.

 If you develop symptoms